Miles-JL/com3014/README.md

 dotnet add chatroom-service reference ../shared/Shared.Auth/Shared.Auth.csproj
 ```

-> You do not need to run these again unless folder structure changes.
+> You do not need to run these again unless folder structure changes at all.

 ---